Concerns & Complaints about a Physiotherapist

 Timelines & communication

-- Acknowledge within 5 business days.
+- Acknowledge within 5 days.

 - Initial screening decision within 30–45 days where possible.